rystsov/mongodb-transaction-example/README.md

 - transactions are optimistic with all its pros and cons
 - to change n object there are 2n+2 database queries
 - it is slow because of journaling
+- it doesn't work for some mongodb deployment schemas since mongodb can rollback changes during reunion after partitions